-I am a first-year PhD student in the Astronomy and Astrophysics group at the University of Warwick, under the supervision of Prof. Don Pollacco.
-This is my fifth year in the department.
+I am a second-year PhD student in the Astronomy and Astrophysics group at the University of Warwick, under the supervision of Prof. Don Pollacco.
+This is my sixth year in the department.
+View my CV here.

 The debris population at geostationary orbit and the fate of aged spacecraft